xinwenfu/VChat_CFG/README.md

 6. Observe VChat has CFG Enabled (And DEP)

     <img src="Images/EPE4.png">

+> [!IMPORTANT]
+> Programs that have CFG enabled will have a *large* virtual size, this is because the required space to store the bitmap of the entire address space available to the process are *reserved* in memory.
+They are not in-use or loaded but they still affect the process's virtual size due to the fact they could be loaded into memory.
+>
+> In 32-bit programs we require 32 MB on x86 systems (48 MB if `/LARGEADDRESAWARE`).
+A 32-bit program on a x86 system will require 2 TB (For Windows DLLs) + 64 MB (For Executable).
+A 64-bit process requires 2 TB.

 ### Mona.py
 1. Enable CFG in VChat and recompile the binary if this has not already been done.